 What is Deductive Reasoning?

-Deductive reasoning is perhaps the most “popular” type of reasoning and it plays an enormous role in how we understand the world.
-Deductive reasoning, or deductive logic, is used to determine whether premises add up to a sensible conclusion.
+Inductive vs deductive reasoning: what is the difference between inductive and deductive reasoning?
+Deductive reasoning is perhaps the more “popular” type of reasoning – and it plays an enormous role in how we understand the world.
 In this next article, we break down everything you need to know about deductive reasoning so that you’ll be equipped to apply it in everyday life.